hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 Calculate the movement result after normal collision: movementStep;

 If (
-    maxUpStep attribute > 0
+    `maxUpStep` value > 0
     AND (onGroundAfterCollision OR currently onGround)
     AND (X or Z direction collision occurred)
 ) {
-    Construct a collision area that allows step-up attempts;
+    Construct a collision shape that allows step-up attempts;
     Collect all colliders within that area;
     Calculate all possible step-up heights;
     For each candidate step-up height {